open5gs/open5gs/docs/_docs/guide/02-building-open5gs-from-sources.md

   3. Fill the IMSI, security context(K, OPc, AMF), and APN of the subscriber.
   4. Click `SAVE` Button

-**Tip:** This addition immediately affects Open5GS without restaring any daemon.
+**Tip:** This addition immediately affects Open5GS without restarting any daemon.
 {: .notice--warning}

-### Adding a route for UE to have internet connectivity
+### IP routing + NAT for UE internet connectivity
 ---

-If your phone can connect to internet, you must run the following command in Open5GS-PGW installed host.
+To allow your phones to connect to the internet, you must run the following command on the host running Open5GS-PGW:

 ```bash
 ### Check IP Tables